 Different Types of Blockchain Oracles

-The first type of oracle receives its data directly from a software protocol or piece of hardware.
+The first type of oracle receives its data directly from a software protocol or hardware.
 Software Oracles are the most common type of blockchain oracles in use today.
-They are easy to set up, and they provide a user with the ability to interact with online information sources.
+They are easy to set up and allow users to interact with online information sources.
 This data can originate from databases, websites, or servers.

 - Hardware Oracles

-Hardware oracles gather their information from external sensors set up to monitor real-world conditions.
-These sensors can include electronic monitoring devices, bar code scanners, and any other sensor to capture off-chain data.
+Hardware oracles gather information from external sensors set up to monitor real-world conditions.
+These sensors can include electronic monitoring devices, barcode scanners, and other sensors to capture off-chain data.

 Direction of Information

 The next way to classify an oracle is to look at its information flow.
-Does the oracle receive data from the blockchain, or does it send data to the network?
+For example, does the oracle receive data from the blockchain or send data to the network?
 Depending on its functionality, it may do both.

 - Inbound Oracle

-Inbound oracles transmit their data back to the blockchain to initiate a smart contract.
+Inbound oracles transmit their data to the blockchain to initiate a smart contract.
 This data can include nearly anything.
-To date, oracles exist that monitor temperature, weather, stock prices, sports scores, and GPS data.
+To date, oracles monitor temperature, weather, stock prices, sports scores, and GPS data.